 How are the SCAPA classes worked into the regular school day?

 Lafayette High School operates on an alternating block schedule.
 Each student takes four (4) 85-minute classes each day with the days alternating between A and B days (four different classes on each day).
 This gives each student the opportunity to take eight (8) classes per school year.
 Two (2) of these classes are the SCAPA classes.
 The remaining six (6) classes consist of graduation requirements and electives.

 SCAPA classes are scheduled during the regular school day.
 Lafayette school hours are 8:25 a.m. to 3:15 p.m.
 Because SCAPA occurs during the school day, the full range of extra-curricular activities available at Lafayette is open to all SCAPA students.
-Our students are encouraged to participate in the extra-curricular and athletic activities at Lafayette.
+Our students are encouraged to participate in extra-curricular and athletic opportunities at Lafayette.

-How many students attend SCAPA?
+How many students attend SCAPA Lafayette?

 May I come and visit SCAPA?

 Students who are interested in applying for the program and their families are encouraged to attend the Fall Audition/Application Informational Meeting so that they may meet and talk with the arts teachers and see the building.
 In order to minimize classroom interruptions or distractions and to preserve the quality of the learning environment, individual shadow visits are not allowed; however, appointments may be made to meet with the facilitator of SCAPA by emailing email@example.com.

 After I am accepted, where can I find transportation information?